 The DE razor, that's short for double edged, is the traditional old school razor that uses a single double edged disposable razor blade.
 Our razors are made in New Zealand and combined with one hundred Derby blades makes for an exceptional offer.
 For the initial outlay you receive a quality precision built razor with sufficient blades to last a couple of years.
 You then buy more blades but keep on using the razor for many years to come.

 Over half our customers take this combination because they recognise the exceptional value in bulk purchasing enough blades to give them two to three years of shaving for the initial one off cost.
 Consider the price of shavers in the local supermarket and their multi blade replacement heads and you will work out that this purchase will pay for itself many times over.

 The Goodfella DE Razor is perfectly balanced to deliver a smooth and close yet mild shave by allowing the weight of the shaver to deliver the single blade at the optimum cutting angle.
-Choose from the open comb if you like a very close unforgiving shave or the open comb for a safe non agressive yet still close shave.
+Choose from the closed comb if you want the closest but unforgiving shave possible or the open comb for a safe non aggressive yet still close shave.